 - Olive oil spray – To spray the basket.

 The method is simple.
-In a mixing bowl, combine the salt, pepper, garlic powder, and paprika together.
+In a mixing bowl, combine the salt, lemon pepper, garlic powder, onion powder, and paprika together.
 Set aside.

 How to roast the chicken in the air fryer?

 Wash and pat the chicken dry.
 I have a step by step method on how I clean chicken in this Poulet en sauce recipe.